Posted on 2 Comments

 How much does heat affect the running pace?

-5) Drink every 15 minutes
+5) Hydrate Regularly: Drink water every 15 minutes.

-6) Pour some water over your head
+6) Cool Down with Water: Pour some water over your head during the run to stay cool.

 Runner holding LERMX 17 oz Soft Water Bottle & Handheld Hydration Pack